Hutton's vireo

 It is found from southern British Columbia in Canada to central Guatemala in Central America.
 Recent DNA studies suggest this species may be split into at least 2 different species, with coastal Pacific birds showing enough genetic variation when compared to interior ones.

 This vireo makes a hanging cup nest suspended from a fork of a tree.
 The female lays 3–4 eggs.
 The eggs are mostly white in color, with scattered brown spotting.
 It prefers deciduous-mixed forests, and is particularly fond of live oak.
 It feeds by gleaning insects as it deliberately moves through the forest canopy.

 Birds are mostly resident year-round, but there may be some altitudinal and short distance migration.
 Hutton's vireo may join a mixed-species flock for the winter.

-The scientific name commemorates the US surveyor William Rich Hutton.
+The bird's name commemorates the US surveyor William Rich Hutton.